scribe-org/Scribe-Data/README.md

 Scribe uses [Matrix](https://matrix.org/) for communications.
 You're more than welcome to [join us in our public chat rooms](https://matrix.to/#/#scribe_community:matrix.org) to share ideas, ask questions or just say hi :)

 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-Data/blob/main/CONTRIBUTING.md) if you are interested in contributing to Scribe-Data.
 Work that is in progress or could be implemented is tracked in the [issues](https://github.com/scribe-org/Scribe-Data/issues) and [projects](https://github.com/scribe-org/Scribe-Data/projects).

+> **Note**: Just because an issue is assigned on GitHub doesn't mean that the team isn't interested in your contribution!
+Feel free to write [in the issues](https://github.com/scribe-org/Scribe-Data/issues) and we can potentially reassign it to you.

 Also check the [`-priority-`](https://github.com/scribe-org/Scribe-Data/labels/-priority-) labels in the [issues](https://github.com/scribe-org/Scribe-Data/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-Data/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.

 After your first few pull requests organization members would be happy to discuss granting you further rights as a contributor, with a maintainer role then being possible after continued interest in the project.
 Scribe seeks to be an inclusive and supportive organization.
 We'd love to have you on the team!